-The 36th Annual CHRISTMAS TREE FESTIVAL!
+The 36th Annual CHRISTMAS TREE FESTIVAL is now History!

-A 5-member panel of judges selected the winners for this year: Trees, First place: HIS Home school, "A Time to Celebrate and Honor"; Second place: The Neighborhoood Garden Club, "Re-purposed Christmas Gourds"; Third place: Monroe COunty ISD class, "Christmas Movies."
+A 5-member panel of judges selected the winners for this year: Trees, First place: HIS Home school, "A Time to Celebrate and Honor"; Second place: The Neighborhoood Garden Club, "Re-purposed Christmas Gourds"; Third place: Monroe County ISD class, "Christmas Movies."

 Wreaths, First place: MCES St. Mary's 5th/8th grade class, "Angels Among Us"; Second place: Monroe Middle School class, "Here Comes Santa Claus"; Third place: Cub Scout Pack 597, "It's Snowing Cub Scouts."